puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

     * `lookup_key`
     * `data_dig`
     * `hiera3_backend` (global layer only)
+* `options` --- A default value for `options`, used for any hierarchy level that doesn't specify its own.

     For the built-in backends (YAML, JSON, and HOCON), the key is always `data_hash` and the value is one of `yaml_data`, `json_data`, or `hocon_data`.
 If you want to set a custom backend as the default, you'll need to check that backend's documentation.